thegraphnetwork/epigraphhub_py/.github/PULL_REQUEST_TEMPLATE.md

     (non-breaking change which improves an existing feature).
   - Use the prefix `feat:` for a new feature (non-breaking change which adds functionality).
-  - Use the prefix `breaking change:` for a breaking change (fix or feature that would cause existing functionality to change).
+  - Use the prefix `BREAKING CHANGE:` for a breaking change (fix or feature that would cause existing functionality to change).
   - Use the prefix `chore(security):` for a security fix.